 - Measurements should be converted to the metric system, unless the original unit of measurement is plot relevant.

 - There should be no spaces before punctuation marks.

-- Please use the standard, grammatical comma - “start comma”, however, should not be used.
+- Please use the standard, grammatical comma - with the exception of “start comma” which should be used.

 - Use double quotation marks (" ") without spaces for regular quotations: